ahernandez411/AdamIoC/README.md

 ```
 ### 2b.
 Supported was to use RegisterImplementation method
 ```
-container.RegisterImplementation<ISomeInterface, SomeImplementation>() // this will take on the default LifecycleType of Transient container.RegisterImplementation<ISomeInterface, SomeImplementation>(LifecycleType.Transient) container.RegisterImplementation<ISomeInterface, SomeImplementation>(LifecycleType.Singleton)
+// this will take on the default LifecycleType of Transient container.RegisterImplementation<ISomeInterface, SomeImplementation>(); container.RegisterImplementation<ISomeInterface, SomeImplementation>(LifecycleType.Transient);
+container.RegisterImplementation<ISomeInterface, SomeImplementation>(LifecycleType.Singleton);
 ```

 ### 3. Getting an instance of an implementation